itsrajatrai/OpenCV-Work/README.md

 # OpenCV-Work
-Work related to Open CV Library
+Work related to Open CV Library and other related libraries.